nuriel77/hornet-playbook/README.md

 Enabling a certificate will allow you to connect to your node with IOTA's official Trinity wallet.

 # Appendix

+## Hornet Plugins

+Some of Hornet's plugins can be enabled and disabled using the `horc` tool via the menu.

+Note about the Tangle Monitor plugin: it uses two ports: 4433 and 4434 where the first is for the API and the latter for the webserver/ws.

+You can access the Tangle Monitor using `https://[your-server's-address]:4434`.
+Once your node is fully synced you will start seeing data.

 ## Install Alongside IRI-Playbook